Search

 HOW

-DAY 1: For my newcomers, after showing the first film, I ask my students about the characters, setting, problem, and depending… an act of kindness, the result of the kindness and the ending.
+DAY 1: For my newcomers, after showing the first film, I ask questions about the characters, setting, problem, and depending… an act of kindness, the result of the kindness and the ending.
 I note their responses on a piece of chart paper or on the board.
-I will need to prompt them, ask leading questions and provide specific vocabulary in order to help them elicit the necessary information for the chart.
+I prompt them, ask leading questions and provide specific vocabulary in order to help them elicit the necessary information for the chart.

-DAY 2: We watch the second film, then fill in the chart with the same information.
+DAY 2: We watch the second film, then fill in the chart with film 2’s information.

 DAY 3: We review the information on the chart, then COMPARE how the two films are similar.
 For language support, I provide sentence frames and they also have the chart to reference.